Jens Munk: Career

-On 9 May 1619, under the auspices of Christian IV, Munk set out with 65 men and two of His Royal Majesty's ships, the frigate Enhiörningen (Unicorn) and the sloop Lamprenen (Lamprey).
+On 9 May 1619, under the auspices of Christian IV, Munk set out with 65 men and two of His Royal Majesty's ships, the frigate Enhiørningen (the unicorn) and the sloop Lamprenen (the lamprey).
 Both were outfitted under his own supervision.
 His mission was to discover the Northwest Passage to the East Indies and China.
 His crew included Rasmus Jensen, a priest who is now recognized to be the first Lutheran cleric in Canada.
 Munk penetrated Davis Strait as far north as 69°, found Frobisher Bay, and then spent almost a month fighting his way through Hudson Strait.

 In September 1619, he found the entrance to Hudson Bay and became the second European after Thomas Button to explore the western parts of the bay.
 The expedition spent the winter near the mouth of what is now known as the Churchill River, a place Munk named Nova Dania.
 Hypothermia, famine, and scurvy destroyed so many of his men that only two persons besides himself survived.
-With these men, he sailed for home with Lamprey on 16 July 1620, reaching Bergen, Norway, on 20 September 1620.
+With these men, he sailed for home with Lamprenen on 16 July 1620, reaching Bergen, Norway, on 20 September 1620.
 Later, a party of Indians returned to the shore of Hudson Bay where the expedition had camped.
 They found a number of unburied bodies of strange appearance and Munk's abandoned stores.
 Not knowing what gunpowder was, they set it alight and many of them were killed.

 Munk had planned on a new Northwest journey to take possession of Nova Dania for the Danish crown, but his health was too weak to go on with it.
 In the subsequent years, Munk served as sea captain in the royal fleet.
-During the Thirty Years War, Munk led a blockade on the River Weser in 1626 and 1627.
+During the Thirty Years' War, Munk led a blockade on the River Weser in 1626 and 1627.
 Munk took part in the attacks on Wallenstein's troops at Fehmarn and in the Kieler Förde in March and April 1628.

 Death

-Munk died in June 1628, probably as a result of being wounded in the battles in the Kieler Förde a couple of months earlier.
+Munk died in 24 June 1628, probably as a result of being wounded in the battles in the Kieler Förde a couple of months earlier.
 According to the French scientist Isaac La Peyrère, who served as a legate at the French embassy in Copenhagen, Munk died as a result of a dispute with Christian IV, in which the king attacked Munk with his stick and thus caused his death.
 Munk was buried at St. Nikolai Lutheran Church, Copenhagen, now Nikolaj cultural centre.